The main menu

 This allows you to directly load a .prg file from the SD card.
 This file is loaded directly into the RAM of the C64 and automatically started.
 This is usually many times faster than loading from a mounted disk, but does not allow loading additional parts, so only is useful for single programs.
 For more keyboard functions, see here.

-Please make sure that no physical or virtual cartridge is plugged in when you use this option, as the C64 is reset when you select it and this would activate a cartridge.
+Please make sure that no physical or virtual cartridge is plugged in when you use this option, as the C64 is reset when you select it and this would activate a cartridge - unless of course you exactly need that behaviour for example when your program requires a BASIC expansion cartridge.

 Expansion Slot